WISE Home

 Accepted Papers

-The papers accepted for WISE2025 are:
+The papers accepted for WISE2025 were:

 A Car Hacking Mini-Unit for High School Cybersecurity Education